Treatment

 Treatments depend on the cause of the problem.
 You might:

-- have surgery to remove the inner part of the prostate to stop it blocking the flow of urine.
-This is called trans urethral resection of the prostate (TURP)
+have surgery to stop the blockage - this is called trans urethral resection of the prostate (TURP)

-If cancer blocks the tubes that drain urine from your kidney to your bladder (the ureters), you might have a tube put into your kidney to drain wee outside of your body or a stent put into the ureter to keep it open.
+If cancer blocks the , you might have a tube put into your kidney.
+This is to drain wee outside of your body.
+Or you might have a put into the ureter to keep it open.
 Sometimes you might have radiotherapy to make the cancer smaller to relieve the blockage.

 You might not feel like eating and may lose weight.
 It is important to eat as much as you can.